MD Program

 Penn State College of Medicine offers a complete medical education program leading to the MD degree.
 Its central campus is located in Hershey, PA adjacent to Penn State Health Milton S. Hershey Medical Center, which is a part of Penn State Health's multi-hospital health system.

-In addition to the program's central curriculum in Hershey, there are two parallel curricula options within the overall medical education program.
+In addition to the program's central curriculum in Hershey, there are two parallel options within the overall medical education program.
 Our Accelerated Pathways are located on the central campus in Hershey, and our University Park Curriculum is located in University Park, PA.

 Our Vision